-Bellingham Public Library is partnering with the Nooksack Salmon Enhancement Association (NSEA), to hatch salmon eggs in a 55-gallon aquarium in the Bellingham Public Library Children’s Department again in 2025.
-The public can watch the salmon eggs transform into alevin and fry via a livestream provided by BTV, or in-person at the Central Library Children’s Department.
+Bellingham Public Library is partnering with the Nooksack Salmon Enhancement Association (NSEA) to hatch chum salmon eggs in a 55-gallon aquarium in the Bellingham Public Library Children’s Department again in 2026.
+The eggs are here and you can watch the activity in the aquarium 24/7 on the livestream!

-Enjoy this recap of videos and images related to the Library’s 2024 salmon hatching and release.
+Enjoy this recap of videos and images related to the Library’s previous salmon hatching and release.

 Salmon Eggs Welcome!